mCaptcha/website/content/security/index.md

 ### Legal safe harbor:

-We currently don't have any legal policies in place but you can rest assured that as long as your research adheres to the above rules, your security research and vulnerability disclosure activities are considered as "authorized".
+We currently don't have any legal policies in place but rest assured that as long as your research adheres to the above rules, your security research and vulnerability disclosure activities are considered as "authorized".

 A detailed policy based on this sentiment is in the works.